HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required options for LiveSync Push Theme**

-    Use this attribute to specify the Theme System Name (or Theme Title) of the theme created under WebDAV server in DX:
+    Use this attribute to specify the Theme System Name (or Theme Title) of the theme created under DX server:

     ```shell
     -themeName <value>
     ```

-    Use this attribute to specify the theme folder path that contains all static files to be pushed into DX theme, it accepts the folder path of the WebDAV theme folder:
+    Use this attribute to specify the theme folder path that contains all static WebDAV based files to be pushed into DX theme, it accepts the folder path of the WebDAV based theme folder:

     ```shell
     -themePath <value>